Campus Garden

 The Lifelong Learning office supports the activities of students to manage an edible forest garden that follows permaculture principles, supporting ecological vitality while producing food for people.
 Students cultivate a relationship with the natural world.
 And they acquire food & lifestyle skills that promote individual health and wellbeing.

-The garden offers a tranquil, creative space for collaboration with groups such as the Academy of Lifelong Learning, Department of Environmental Science and Studies, Compost Club, and the Center for Environment & Society.
+The garden offers a tranquil, creative space for collaboration with groups such as the Academy of Lifelong Learning, Department of English, Department of Environmental Science and Studies, Compost Club, and the Center for Environment & Society.
 The satellite Wild Foods Outpost at the River and Field Campus enables students to experience deeper immersion in the natural environment in workdays and seasonal camping trips.
 Fall and Spring Break trips include camping and traveling across the country

 Community partners include the Chestertown Garden Club, Lands End Farm, Lucky Pick Farm, the Bayside HOYAS, ShoreRivers, Mid-Shore Health Improvement Coalition, New Grounds Composting, and the UME Master Gardener program.

-Vice Presidents Jessica Barr (she/her) & Maura Collins (she/her)
+Co-Presidents Jessica Barr & Maura Collins

-Head Apiculturist — Belle Leiphart (she/her)
+Head Apiculturist

 Since its founding in 2012, the Campus Garden has grown into one of the most active organizations on campus — home to ecological research, internships, and community events and celebrations.